Guyanese nationality law: By naturalisation

 Ordinary naturalisation in Guyana can be obtained by adult persons of legal capacity, who in the 12 months prior to submitting an application resided in the territory, are of good character, and intend to be a resident of Guyana.
 Applicants petition the Minister responsible for immigration, who considers whether the applicant has resided within the territory for seven years and poses no threat to national security.
 Upon approval, applicants must take an Oath of Allegiance.

 Loss of nationality

 Nationals may voluntarily renounce their affiliation with Guyana, if the declarant is a legal adult and is able to acquire other nationality, eliminating the prospect of statelessness within twelve months.
 Renunciation may not be accepted if Guyana is in a war with the proposed new source of nationality.
 Denaturalisation may occur if a person obtained nationality through fraud, false representation, or concealment; if they have committed acts of treason; if they have committed acts of disloyalty or service to a foreign government; if they are found guilty of certain criminal offences; and for acquisition of another nationality.

 Dual nationality

-Dual nationality was not allowed at independence and was only permissible in the case that a married woman automatically acquired the nationality of her spouse.
+Guyana generally permits dual citizenship.
+However, the President, Members of Parliament, and certain senior constitutional offices are restricted to persons who do not hold citizenship of any other country.